 A hub for historical memorabilia from the Lyndon B. Johnson Administration, the LBJ Presidential Library offers a unique look at American history.
-Experience the 1960s through a variety of interactive and engaging exhibits like a replica of LBJ's Oval Office, numerous telephone recordings of the 36th President and artifacts from Lady Bird Johnson’s environmental efforts.
-The Library is situated on the University of Texas at Austin campus and attracts 100,000 visitors each year.
-Learn more about the LBJ Library and plan your trip today.
+Experience the 1960s through a variety of interactive and engaging exhibits like a replica of LBJ's Oval Office, telephone recordings of the 36th President, and artifacts from Lady Bird Johnson’s environmental efforts.
+The Library is situated on the University of Texas at Austin campus and attracts over 100,000 visitors each year.

 View from bottom of stairs looking up at four floors of glass-enclosed archives.LBJ Library Great Hall.
 Credit LBJ Library photo by Lauren Gerson.